 Your employer cannot fire you for filing a workers’ compensation claim, but they can terminate you for other reasons while your claim is still open.
-However, if they do this, they will need to show why they fired you and that it was unrelated to your workers’ compensation claim.
+However, if they do this, they must show why they fired you and that it was unrelated to your workers’ compensation claim.

 Get the strong arm